rat-pac/ratpac-two/doc/users_guide/command_interface.md

 # Controlling ratpac-two

-This section of the guide will provide a high level overview on controlling ratpac which is accomplished through the use of macro files.
+This section of the guide will provide a high-level overview of controlling ratpac-two which is accomplished through the use of macro files.
 Macro files are plain text files containing a sequence of commands that control ratpac-two.
 Using macros, you can configure various aspects of a ratpac experiment, such as: